seantomlin/seantomlin.github.io/index.md

 ### Education
-The Ohio State University, 2020 - Present.
+The Ohio State University, *2020 - Present*
 Doctor of Philosophy - Ph.D. in Biostatistics

-Wright State University, 2016 - 2020.
+Wright State University, *2016 - 2020*
 Bachelor of Science - B.S. in Statistics
 Minor in Mathematics
 Summa cum laude with honors.